2024/25 entry Applications also open for 2025/26

 Undergraduate degree

 The minimum qualification for entry is a good first degree (2.2 Hons) in geography, environmental science or related field.
-Applicants who do not meet the normal entry requirement but have a good first degree in another numerate, physical science or engineering discipline and professional experience will be considered on their individual merits in relation to the proposed programme.
+Applicants who do not meet the normal entry requirement but have a good first degree and/or professional experience will be considered on their individual merits in relation to the proposed programme.
 Professional experience, publications, written reports, CPD activities and other suitable evidence of accomplishment will be taken into account.

 International requirements